jon-marks/Yet-Another-Sudoku/docs/source/03-human-solvable-patterns/01-singles.rst

 Empty Rectangles
 ----------------

-Empty Rectangles are found by noticing 3 to 5 same value candidates in a box that describe both a row and a column.
+Empty Rectangles are a special case of :ref:`Mutant X-Wings <hsp_fish_mut_fish>`  They can also be found by noticing 3 to 5 same value candidates in a box that describe both a row and a column.

 .. _fig-empty-rect-cd1: